apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-trainNN.md

 ## 1. Data preparation

 The typical process to create and train a model starts with loading and preparing the datasets.
-For this Network we will use a [dataset of leaf images](https://data.mendeley.com/datasets/hb74ynkjcn/1) that consist of healthy and diseased leaf images of 12 different plant species.
-To get this dataset we first download and extract it
+For this Network you will use a [dataset of leaf images](https://data.mendeley.com/datasets/hb74ynkjcn/1) that consist of healthy and diseased examples of leafs from 12 different plant species.
+To get this dataset you have to download and extract it

 ```{.python .input}
 # Download dataset